A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Results

-Unconditional noise is a key parameter that can be used to benchmark the noise level of optical memory and whether it can work at quantum regime.
-We retrieve and count anti-Stokes photons in absence of the write pulse.
-As a result of the novel protocol and experimental configuration, we observe a reported ever lowest unconditional noise level of 0.0001.
-We obtain a value of $7.79(5)\times10^{-5}$ when we address atoms with the read power of 30\,pJ (see Figure\,2a).
-A distinct manifestation of such low unconditional noise level presents as strong nonclassical correlation between heralding Stokes photon and retrieved atomic excitation anti-Stokes photon.
-It turns out to be a high cross-correlation $g_{S\text{-}AS}^{(2)}$ and a violation of Cauchy-Schwarz inequality $(g_{S\text{-}AS}^{(2)})^{2}\leq g_{S\text{-}S}^{(2)}\cdot g_{AS\text{-}AS}^{(2)}$ \cite{Clauser1974}.
-We obtain an auto-correlation of $g_{S\text{-}S}^{(2)}=1.97\pm0.13$ ($g_{AS\text{-}AS}^{(2)}=1.87\pm0.20$ ) for Stokes photon (anti-Stokes photon) and cross-correlation of $7.83\pm0.18$, with the detuning $\Delta_{R}$ at 4\,GHz, the write/read power 129\,pJ and the delay time 30\,ns.
-The Cauchy-Schwarz inequality is violated up to 320 standard deviations, which clearly indicates a high-fidelity generation and preservation of non-classical correlation in our quantum memory.
+{\bf Observation of broadband quantum memory in room-temperature atoms.} Unconditional noise is a key parameter that can be used to benchmark the noise level of optical memory and whether it can work at quantum regime.
+We measure unconditional noise by retrieving anti-Stokes photons in absence of the write pulse.
+As a result of the novel protocol and experimental configuration, we observe a low unconditional noise level of $10^{-4}$.
+We obtain a value of $7.79(5)\times10^{-5}$ when we address atoms with the read pulse energy of 30\,pJ, see Figure\,2a.
+A distinct manifestation of such a low unconditional noise level presents a strong nonclassical correlation between the heralding Stokes photon and the retrieved atomic excitation anti-Stokes photon.
+It turns out to be a high cross-correlation $g_{S\text{-}AS}^{(2)}$ and a violation of Cauchy-Schwarz inequality $(g_{\rm S\text{-}AS}^{(2)})^{2}\leq g_{\rm S\text{-}S}^{(2)}\cdot g_{\rm AS\text{-}AS}^{(2)}$ \cite{Clauser1974}.
+We obtain an auto-correlation of $g_{\rm S\text{-}S}^{(2)}=1.97\pm0.13$ ($g_{\rm AS\text{-}AS}^{(2)}=1.87\pm0.20$ ) for Stokes photons (anti-Stokes photons) and cross-correlation of $7.83\pm0.18$, with the detuning $\Delta_{\rm R}$ at 4\,GHz, the write/read pulse energy 129\,pJ and the delay time 30\,ns.
+The Cauchy-Schwarz inequality is violated up to 20 standard deviations (see Note 5 in Supplementary Information for the calculation formula), which clearly indicates a high-fidelity generation and preservation of non-classical correlation in our quantum memory.